codeforboston/home-energy-analysis-tool/python/src/rules_engine/refactor.md

 2. Rename rules-engine to "python"
 3. Rename NormalizedBillingRecordBase class to BillingInput
 4. Rename BillingPeriod to IntermediateProcessedEnergyBill and processed_energy_bill_input to processed_energy_bill_intermediate
-5. Combine get_outputs_normalized and convert_to_intermediate_billing_record and get rid of NormalizedBillingRecord.
+5. Combine get_outputs_normalized and convert_to_intermediate_processed_energy_bill and get rid of NormalizedBillingRecord.
 There is only one place NormalizedBillingRecord is used and combining code gets rid of the need for the class.
 - Change
 ```